How to Make a Pair of Trousers

 So, to make this sound as simple as possible, you will need to follow the steps on how to fold and cut out your trousers from your fabric.

-1. Fold your piece of fabric so that the two short ends are together.
+1. Fold your rectangular piece of fabric so that the two short ends are together.

 2. Now fold in the opposite way (long sides together)